1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Rectocele in Houston

-• Biofeedback: Gentle training to help you relax and coordinate your pelvic floor during bowel movements.
+• Biofeedback: Relaxation training to enable you to relax, and to make your pelvic floor move when passing a bowel.

-• Stool softeners and laxatives: Medications and supplements to ease bowel movements and prevent excessive strain.
+• Stool softeners and laxatives: Pharmaceutical and nutritional supplements to reduce stool movements and guarantee overstrain.

 Why Choose GastroDoxs?

-At GastroDoxs in Houston, our board-certified gastroenterologists offer personalized, patient-centered care for rectocele relief-using the latest non-surgical therapies and minimally invasive techniques.
-Ready to take the next step toward comfort and confidence?
-Call us today or schedule your consultation online to get started.
+GastroDoxs in Houston is one of the locations where our board-certified gastroenterologists offer patient-centered care when treating rectocele based on the latest non-surgical treatment and minimally invasive procedures.
+You are willing to take the first step towards the world of comfort and confidence?
+You may contact us today or keep your appointment of consultation on the Internet.

 1.5k